Eschatologue/CM_wiki/docs/class/fighter/battlemaster.md

 ### Level 7: Know Your Enemy

-As a **:rsc-b: Bonus Action**{.rsc}, you can discern certain strengths and weaknesses of a creature you can see within 30 feet of yourself; you know whether that creature has any Immunities, Resistances, or Vulnerabilities, and if the creature has any, you know what they are.
+As a **:rsc-b: Bonus Action**{.rsc}, you can discern certain strengths and weaknesses of a creature you can see within 30 feet of yourself; you know whether that creature has any **:dmg-imm: Immunities**, **:dmg-res: Resistances**, or **:dmg-vul: Vulnerabilities**, and if the creature has any, you know what they are.

 Once you use this feature, you can't do so again until you finish a **:rest-long: Long Rest**.
 You can also restore a use of the feature by expending one Superiority Die (no action required).